A Characteristic Dynamic Mode Decomposition: Introduction

+The availability of the strain rate tensor $S_{ij}=\frac{1}{2}\left(\frac{\partial u_i}{\partial x_j}+\frac{\partial u_j}{\partial x_i}\right)$ from numerical simulations has made the analysis and perception of such structures accessible \cite{Chong1990} and has enabled their visualization using for instance $Q$ criterion proposed by \citet{Hunt1988} and $\lambda_{2}$ criterion by \citet{JeongHussain1995}.
+They are categorized as Galilean-invariant but they fail to be invariant under more general changes such as rotation or accelerating reference frames \cite{Haller2005}.

-Fabian Waleffe \cite{Waleffe1998} computed those structures as fixed point solutions travelling in the flow.
-This route has been successfully followed such that today exact coherent structures can be computed for relatively high Reynolds numbers \cite{AvilaMellibovskyRolandHof2013}.
+Via a different method, \citet{Waleffe1998} looks at the coherent structures as fixed point solutions traveling in the flow.
+This route has been successfully followed such that today exact coherent structures can be computed for relatively high Reynolds numbers \cite{FaisstEckhadt2003,AvilaMellibovsky2013}.